Scarpa Alien RS Review

 Our Analysis and Test Results

-The Alien RS is the lightest boot we tested, by a few ounces.
-The next closest is the Editors' Choice Dynafit TLT7 Performance.
-Both of these are just a little over half the weight of the heaviest boots in our test.
+The Alien RS is in the lightest boot category we tested, by a few ounces.
+These are just a little over half the weight of the heaviest boots in our test.
 This is a wide weight spread.
 Weight on your feet is significantly correlated with uphill energy expenditure.
 Unlike skis themselves, the weight of your ski boots is not a performance attribute.
 Light boots have less material to work with, which indirectly affects performance.
 However, light boots do not inherently inhibit downhill performance.

 We like light boots for all-day efforts, extensive booting, and technical climbing while ski mountaineering.
 The Alien RS excels for all of those things.
 If weight is not as big a concern for you, you have numerous other options in our test.

 Most of the boots we tested ski downhill better than the Scarpa Alien.
-Depending on their fit, you can expect the Arc'teryx Procline Carbon Lite and the Atomic Backland Carbon to ski similarly, if not a little poorer.
 With all ski boots, fit is king.
 Downhill ski performance of your touring boots, especially these super-light touring boots, is closely correlated with fit.
 Fit them super close, and you get much better performance.
 This close fit, though, is less comfortable on the uphill and less insulating.
 Stiffer boots give more latitude for a looser fit, while at least closely simulating the maximum downhill performance.
 Take, for instance, the beefiest boots in our test.
-The Top Pick Lange XT Freetour 130 and Editors' Choice Atomic Hawx Ultra XTD 120 can fit comfortably while skiing downhill at a high level.
-The overlap construction and thick plastic of these latter two boots make for a package that is stiff in all the right directions, with a progressive forward flex for both old and new school ski technique.
+The four-buckle, overlap behemoths can fit comfortably while skiing downhill at a high level.
+The overlap construction and thick plastic of these beefier boots make for a package that is stiff in all the right directions, with a progressive forward flex for both old and new school ski technique.
 The Alien RS is quite stiff in many directions, but its forward flex is not very "progressive"; press your shins to the front of the Alien RS and you hit a firm wall.
-The same can be said, to a slightly lesser degree, of the Editors Choice Dynafit TLT7 Performance.
-The Arc'teryx Procline is softer in all ways than the Alien.

 Comfort and Fit